5. Iterative Computation: Exercise#

 3. Recursive call and fractal#

-Draw the Sherpinski gasket as below.
+Draw the Sherpinski gasket like below.

 shelpinski